A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: A Bayesian Nonparametric Framework

-where $p(F)$ characterizes our prior belief about the true input model $F^c$ and $p(\mathbf{X}_m|F)$ denotes the likelihood function of data $\mathbf{X}_m$ under a generic input model $F$.
-Since the DPM model does not have closed form distributions for analytical posterior analysis, we describe Gibbs samplers in Section~\ref{subsec:gibbssampler} to efficiently draw posterior samples of input models, $\mathcal{F}_B\equiv \{\widetilde{F}^{(1)},\widetilde{F}^{(2)},\ldots,\widetilde{F}^{(B)}\}$, from $p(F|\mathbf{X}_m)$ quantifying the input uncertainty.
-Then, we {show} the asymptotic consistency of $p(F|\mathbf{X}_m)$ in Section~\ref{subsec:inputSamplingConvergence} and study its finite sample performance in Section~\ref{sec:EmpiricalStudy}.
+The underlying true input distribution $F^c$ is estimated by finite real-world data of size $m$, denoted by $\mathbf{X}_m\equiv\{X_1,X_2,\ldots,X_m\}$ with $X_i\stackrel{i.i.d.}\sim F^c$.
+The posterior distribution of the \textit{flexible} input model, denoted by $p(F|\mathbf{X}_m)$, can be used to quantify the model estimation uncertainty.
+Since the DPM model does not have closed form distributions for analytical posterior analysis, we provide Gibbs samplers in Section~\ref{subsec:gibbssampler} to efficiently draw posterior samples of input models, $\mathcal{F}_B\equiv \{\widetilde{F}^{(1)},\widetilde{F}^{(2)},\ldots,\widetilde{F}^{(B)}\}$, from $p(F|\mathbf{X}_m)$ quantifying the input model estimation uncertainty.
+We {show} the asymptotic consistency of $p(F|\mathbf{X}_m)$ in Section~\ref{subsec:inputSamplingConvergence} and study its finite sample performance in Section~\ref{sec:EmpiricalStudy}.
 In this paper, the notation $\widetilde{\cdot}$ denotes posterior samples or random variables characterizing our belief on input model or parameters.